Economy of Germany

-Germany has a highly developed social market economy.
-It is the largest national economy in Europe, the third-largest by nominal GDP in the world, and the sixth-largest by PPP-adjusted GDP.
-Due to a volatile currency exchange rate, Germany's GDP as measured in dollars fluctuates sharply, but it is among the world's top 4 since 1960.
-In 2025, the country accounted for 23.7% of the Euro area economy according to the International Monetary Fund (IMF).
-Germany is a founding member of the European Union and the eurozone.
+Germany has a social market economy.
+As the largest economy in Europe by nominal GDP, Germany's highly developed economy is the third-largest by nominal GDP in the world, as well as the sixth-largest by PPP-adjusted GDP.
+Due to a volatile currency exchange rate, Germany's GDP as measured in dollars fluctuates sharply, but has ranked among the world's top four since 1960.
+In 2025, Germany accounted for 23.7% of the economy in the eurozone, with which it has achieved a high degree of economic integration.
+With a population of around 83,000,000 people, Germany represents the largest consumer market in the European Union.
+It is a founding member of both the European Union and the Eurozone.

-Germany is the third-largest exporter globally with $1.66 trillion worth of goods and services exported in 2024.
-In 2024, Germany recorded a trade surplus worth $255 billion, ranking 2nd worldwide.
+Germany is the third-largest exporter globally, with $1.66 trillion worth of goods and services exported in 2024.
+In 2024, Germany recorded a trade surplus of $255 billion, ranking 2nd worldwide.
 The service sector contributes around 70% of the total GDP, industry 29.1%, and agriculture 0.9%.
-Exports accounted for 50.3% of national output.
-The top 10 exports of Germany are vehicles, machinery, chemical goods, electronic products, electrical equipment, pharmaceuticals, transport equipment, basic metals, food products, and rubber and plastics.
-Germany is the largest manufacturing economy in Europe, contributing around one third of all manufacturing in Europe, which makes it more resilient to global economic crises.
-Germany conducts applied research with practical industrial value and sees itself as a bridge between the latest university insights and industry-specific product and process improvements.
-It generates a great deal of knowledge in its own laboratories.
-Among OECD members, Germany has a highly efficient and strong social security system, which comprises roughly 25% of GDP.
+Exports account for 50.3% of national output.
+The main exports of Germany are vehicles, machinery, chemicals, electronics, electrical equipment, pharmaceuticals, transport equipment, basic metals, food products, rubber, and plastics.
+Germany possesses the largest manufacturing economy in Europe, contributing around one third of all manufacturing in Europe, though its manufacturing industry has experienced a decline in the 2020s.
+The Germany social security system comprises roughly 25% of GDP, which is high among OECD members.
+Germany has the world's second-largest gold reserves, with over 3,000 tonnes of gold.

-Germany is rich in timber, lignite, potash, and salt.
-Some minor sources of natural gas are being exploited in the state of Lower Saxony.
-Until German reunification, the German Democratic Republic mined for uranium in the Ore Mountains (see also: SAG/SDAG Wismut).
-Energy in Germany is sourced predominantly by fossil fuels (30%), with wind power in second place, then gas, solar, biomass (wood and biofuels), and hydro.
-Germany is the first major industrialised nation to commit to the renewable energy transition called Energiewende.
-Renewables produced 46% of electricity consumed in Germany (as of 2019).
-Germany has been called "the world's first major renewable energy economy".
-Germany has the world's second-largest gold reserve, with over 3,000 tonnes of gold.
 As of 2023, Germany spends around 3.1% of GDP, third among major economies, on research and development.
 It is also the world's second-largest high-technology exporter and ranks in the top 10 of countries by stock market capitalization.